AnimaApp/docs/src/v3/prototype/index.md

 See some of the feature listed above in action in a live website:

-1. Download the Sketch sample file [Download](https://animaapp.s3.amazonaws.com/demo/Tutorial%20-%20Anima%20Music%20Player.sketch)
+1. [Download](https://animaapp.s3.amazonaws.com/demo/Tutorial%20-%20Anima%20Music%20Player.sketch) the Sketch sample file
 2. Click the **Preview in Browser** button in the Anima panel to see it [live](https://music-player-sample.animaapp.io)
 3. Explore!